Te Kete Ipurangi Navigation:

 • students are enrolled in a state school and are entered into ENROL

-• students are referred because their behaviour impedes their own learning outcomes, or that of others
+• students are referred because their behaviour impedes their own learning outcomes or that of others

 • a specialised programme is the most effective way of meeting the student’s needs.